 “Carriage by Air Convention” – shall mean applicable legislation incorporating the Warsaw Convention (1929), the Warsaw Convention as Amended at the Hague (1955) and Warsaw supplementary protocols such as the “Guadalajara Convention”, Protocol of Montreal No. 4 or the Montreal Convention (1999).

-CCA means the Australian Competition & Consumer Act 2010
+“ACL” meaning the Australian Consumer Law (“ACL”) being Schedule 2 of the Australian Competition & Consumer Act 2010 (“CCA”)

 Words importing the singular include the plural and vice versa and words importing any gender include all genders and words importing a person include firm, corporation or other entity where appropriate.